marijaselakovic/JavaScriptIssuesStudy/README.md

 - to help developers of JavaScript engines to address prevalent bottleneck patterns.

 #Requirements
-We run all experiments on a machine with a dual-core 2.10GHz CPU and 16GB RAM.
+We run all experiments on a machine with a Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz and 16GB RAM.
 - To experiment with issues that run on server-side environments: [node.js](http://nodejs.org/) environment, and/or [io.js](https://iojs.org/).
 We run experiments on node v0.10.37 and v0.12 and io.js 3.2.0.
 To switch between different versions of node.js and io.js, we use [nvm](https://www.npmjs.com/package/nvm).
 - Client-side issues can be run in Chrome or Firefox.
 We reproduce client-side issues in: Firefox 24, 31, 39 and Chrome 17, 29, 42.
 All releases of Firefox can be found at: https://ftp.mozilla.org/pub/firefox/releases/ and we downloaded all Chrome versions from: http://www.oldapps.com/google_chrome.php.
 - In the JavaScriptIssuesStudy directory: